 - Make sure that your engine is running properly and is clean.
 You also need to have the emissions test so that you will know if all the components are functioning correctly.

 - If you check engine light comes on make sure that you take it to a technician who can see what the issue is to repair the problem.

 - Make sure that certain items on your vehicle are ready correctly so that you are not producing excess pollution and emissions.
 More than likely you’ll want to have these items checked by a professional:

 - air or smog pumps

 - catalytic converter

 In West Virginia, you must have a safety inspection completed every year.
-These inspections will be conducted by the state police or by an official licensed inspection facility.
+These inspections will be conducted by the state police or by an officially licensed inspection facility.
 You will be required to provide proof of insurance as well as your current registration card when you’re having this inspection completed.

 After your vehicle passes the inspection, a sticker will be given to you that must be displayed on your vehicle’s windshield.
 If you moved to West Virginia, you are required to have an inspection completed within 10 days of establishing your move.
 However, if you have an inspection sticker from one of the following states, you will not need to have one completed until it expires:

 - New Hampshire